jessekelighine/del/README.md

-# `del`: a minimal and safe way of deleting
+# del: a minimal and safe way of deleting

 `del` is a simple script that makes deleting files safer.
-`del` is similar to [`trash-cli`](https://github.com/andreafrancia/trash-cli), but implemented in less than 100 lines of pure bash script.
+`del` is similar to [`trash-cli`](https://github.com/andreafrancia/trash-cli), but implemented in less than 100 lines of bash script.

 # Installation